Erastuskanyatta/Introduction-to-PHP/index.md

  <?php
    //The work of the echo is to output data on the screen eg: echo"The output is:";
-    #The above line have been commented.
+    #The above line has been commented.
  ?>

- In the above example the two lines have been commented out using single line comment.
+ In the above example, the two lines have been commented out using a single line comment.

  2)Multiple-line comments:
  Here, large code are commented together using /* and */ symbols.